 Maternity leave benefit (äitiysraha) is paid for 105 weekdays.
 Parental leave benefit (vanhempainraha) is paid either to a mother or to a father when the maternity leave period has expired.
 The benefit is paid for 158 weekdays to the parent who stays at home and takes care of the child.
 Both parents cannot receive the parental leave benefit at the same time.
 Increased parental leave benefit is paid for the first 30 days of parental leave (the increase was abolished since 2016).
+Since April 2019, mothers raising a child on their own will become eligible for an additional 54 working days of parental allowance payments.
 Paternity leave benefit (isyysraha) is paid to a father for 54 days.
-The benefit can be divided into maximum of four distinct periods during the maternity or parental leave periods.
-Of these 54 days 18 days can be taken at the same time as the maternity leave.
+The benefit can be divided into maximum of four distinct periods during the maternity leave.
 The standard amount of paternity leave benefit equals the standard parental leave benefit.
+Since April 2019, paternity allowance is paid for an additional 18 working days for each child born or adopted at the same time.